Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Article Writer 6.0 produces solid first drafts with citations

-- Live web search via Chatsonic adds factual grounding
+- Real-time web search via Chatsonic adds factual grounding

-- Wide template library covers just about every content format
+- Wide template library covers almost every content format

 Cons:

-- Brand voice features aren't as detailed as Jasper's
+- Brand voice features aren't as deep as Jasper's

-- Enterprise features (API, advanced controls) require custom pricing
+- Enterprise features (API, advanced team controls) require custom pricing

 - Output quality ceiling is slightly lower than Jasper or Surfer

-- Credit limits can get hit faster than article counts suggest
+- Credit limits can be hit faster than the article count suggests

 Detailed Feature Comparison Matrix